gberenfield/bones/README.md

-My Skeletal Rails App for Rails 3
+Skeletal Rails App for Rails 3

-I have created an "AttachmentController/Model/Views" as an example of how to use everything in practice (basic CRUD stuff).
+There is an Attachment-Controller/Model/Views as an example of how to use everything in practice (basic CRUD stuff).

 Just globally find+remove all "Attachment" files and references, or you may like having some ready-baked attachment handling!